metamn/beat/code/pages/on-old-and-new-stacks/on-old-and-new-stacks.md

 I've created my own stack.
 With concerns fully separated and each of the layers optimized.

 Content was treated as data (JSON, Markdown); structure was semantic (microformats, accessibility, W3C validations) &mdash; understandable by both people with disabilities and machines; styling and tooling was always a struggle but manageable (Compass, SASS, Atomic design, BEM, Gulp, Webpack, Styleguides, Design systems).
-And the new aesthetics &mdash; _award winning_.
+And the new aesthetics &mdash; _award-winning_.

 Proud come every year when checking webdev surveys: my stack is at least on par or slightly ahead of current best practices.